 There may also be workers aboard seafaring vessels who handle administrative or clerical work.
 This employment role often qualifies employees for other programs, such as Louisiana workers’ compensation insurance benefits.

-What If My Seaman Family Member Died at Sea?
+What if My Seaman Family Member Died at Sea?

-- The vessel is unseaworthy.
+- Unseaworthy vessel

 If there is evidence to support this and they were more than three miles from the coast, immediate family members may be able to file a civil lawsuit under the Death on the High Seas Act (DOHSA).
 This federal law allows the family to recover damages that include: